Last updated : October 7, 2024

 This synthetic drug is also known as MDMA.
 Chemically similar to hallucinogens and stimulants, it alters the user’s awareness of their surroundings producing a distorted sense of time, increased energy, and feelings of pleasure.

-The positive vibes coupled with the ability to stay awake make it a popular party drug.
+The positive vibes and the ability to stay awake for long periods make it a popular party drug.

 Fentanyl

 Doctors commonly prescribe fentanyl to treat cancer patients who are experiencing chronic pain.
-Normally prescribed in patch form and worn on the skin, the drug distributes itself throughout the central nervous system providing long-term pain relief.
+Normally, it’s used in patch form and worn on the skin.
+The drug distributes itself throughout the central nervous system providing long-term pain relief.

 GHB